lsst-dm/dmtn-156/index.rst

   - understand configuration and find optimal parameters for our setup
   - evaluate management tools and how they can be integrated into workflow

-In this initial test three nodes were configured slightly differently to take into account difference in storage system, in particular master02 node was allocated 96 tokens compared to 256 for each other node which reduced data volume stored on that node and correspondingly load on that host.
+In this initial test, three nodes were configured slightly differently to take into account differences in their storage systems.
+In particular, the master02 node was allocated 96 tokens compared to 256 for each of the other nodes, which reduced data volume stored on that node and correspondingly the load on that host.

-One of the early ideas was to try to keep number of I/O operations minimal by not flushing the data from memory during the night, forcing the flush and compacting data during the day.
+One of the early ideas was to try to keep the number of I/O operations minimal by not flushing the data from memory during the night, then forcing the flush and compacting data during the day.
 Implementing this cycle in this initial test did not show any improvements in performance with compacted data compared to a default setup when data was compacted less frequently.
-Our intermediate conclusion was that Cassandra shows no significant performance degradation with less compacted data so default compaction policy may work sufficiently well.
-Forced compaction takes significant time and there is no reason doing it without clear benefit.
+Our intermediate conclusion was that Cassandra shows no significant performance degradation with less compacted data, so the default compaction policy may work sufficiently well.
+Forced compaction takes significant time and there is no reason for doing it without clear benefit.

-Overall performance of this initial test was unexpectedly low, after running for 30k visits (~1 month worth of data) average read time was at the level of 3 seconds per one CCD per visit, but average store was around 7 seconds.
-This did not make a lot of sense as Cassandra performance for write operations was supposed to be much better.
-Also during the test we observed many cases of client-side timeouts that point to significant performance issues that had to be understood.
+Overall performance of this initial test was unexpectedly low.
+After running for 30k visits (~1 month worth of data), average read time was at the level of 3 seconds per one CCD per visit, but average store time was around 7 seconds.
+This did not make a lot of sense, as Cassandra performance for write operations was supposed to be much better.
+Also during the test, we observed many cases of client-side timeouts that pointed to significant performance issues that had to be understood.

-For analyzing these performance issues we instrumented our Cassandra setup with a monitoring tool that used Cassandra JMX interface (`DM-23604`_) to extract monitoring metrics and dump it to a file which was later ingested into InfluxDB and exposed to Grafana.
-Monitoring information was also extracted from ``ap_proto`` log files and saved to the same InfluxDB so we could correlate things happening on client and server side.
+To analyze these performance issues, we instrumented our Cassandra setup with a monitoring tool that used the Cassandra JMX interface (`DM-23604`_) in order to extract monitoring metrics and dump them to a file which was later ingested into InfluxDB and exposed to Grafana.
+Monitoring information was also extracted from the ``ap_proto`` log files and saved to the same InfluxDB so we could correlate things happening on both the client and server sides.

-Analyzing monitoring data we quickly established that the reason for poor performance in the initial test is an over-committing of the memory.
-Even though JVM was configured to leave significant amount of RAM to other processes there were some services (notably GPFS and Docker) which also needed significant amount of RAM and that caused intensive swapping.
-Reducing memory allocation for JVM allowed us to avoid swapping and improved performance to more reasonable level.
+Analyzing the monitoring data, we quickly established that the reason for poor performance in the initial test was over-commitment of memory.
+Even though the JVM was configured to leave a significant amount of RAM to other processes, there were some services (notably GPFS and Docker) which also needed a significant amount of RAM and this caused intensive swapping.
+Reducing memory allocation for the JVM allowed us to avoid swapping and improved performance to more reasonable level.

 Java Garbage Collection
 -----------------------

-Second round of tests (`DM-23881`_) started with reduced JVM memory allocation (160 GB) which eliminated swapping but we still saw frequent timeouts on client side.
-Monitoring showed that on server side there were significant delays happening during garbage collection.
-Apparently default garbage collection algorithm (ParNew+CMS) used by Cassandra is not optimal for large memory systems.
-Switching to to a different algorithm (G1GC) improved GC efficiency and fixed client-side timeouts, this was done after ~60k visits, the effect is clearly seen on the plot below.
+The second round of tests (`DM-23881`_) started with a reduced JVM memory allocation (160 GB) which eliminated swapping, but we still saw frequent timeouts on the client side.
+Monitoring showed that on the server side there were significant delays happening during garbage collection.
+Apparently, the default garbage collection algorithm (ParNew+CMS) used by Cassandra is not optimal for large memory systems.
+Switching to to a different algorithm (G1GC) improved GC efficiency and fixed client-side timeouts; this was done after ~60k visits, the effect is clearly seen on the plot below.

 Two other significant changes at this step were:

-  - avoiding spatial filtering on server side (which uses fine-grain HTM20 index) to drastically reduce number of queries executed on server, data from the whole partition is now returned to client;
+  - avoiding spatial filtering on server side (which uses a fine-grain HTM20 index) to drastically reduce the number of queries executed on the server, data from the whole partitions is now returned to the client;
-  - switching to MQ3C level 10 pixelization for partitioning, this reduces the size of the partition and amount of data per CCD that are returned to client (see :numref:`pixels-tiles-partitioning.png`)
+  - switching to MQ3C level 10 pixelization for partitioning, this reduces the size of the partitions and the amount of data per CCD that are returned to client (see :numref:`pixels-tiles-partitioning.png`)

 With this setup the test was run for 180k visits (approximately 6 months).
-Write performance is improved dramatically and database operations are now dominated by reading time which grows approximately linearly with the visit number. :numref:`dm-23881-select-fit-1.png` summarizes read performance for all separate tables and their total.
-At 180k visits total read time is approximately 10 seconds per visit (per CCD).
+Write performance improved dramatically, and database operations were now dominated by read time which grows approximately linearly with the visit number. :numref:`dm-23881-select-fit-1.png` summarizes read performance for all separate tables and their total.
+At 180k visits, total read time is approximately 10 seconds per visit (per CCD).

 .. figure:: /_static/dm-23881-select-fit-1.png